-- If a pupil arrives late, a note of explanation must be presented to the Year Head.
-If a pupil must leave school early, a note must be presented in advance to the Year Head.
+- If a pupil arrives late, a note of explanation must be presented to the Year Head (a written note or Vsware partial absence).
+If a pupil must leave school early, a note or Vsware request must be presented in advance to the Year Head.

-- Pupils are required to wear the official school uniform and footwear on all school days.
-Students should have a neat, tidy and natural looking hairstyle.
-Extremes of hairstyle and/or colour are not permitted (if uncertain please check in advance with the Principal/Deputy Principal).
-The wearing of facial jewellery, for example eye-brow, tongue or nose piercings (with the exception of one stud in the lower lobe of the ear) is not permitted.
-Students must comply with health and safety regulations at all times.
+8. Students are required to wear the official school uniform and footwear on all school days.
+Students should have a neat hairstyle.
+Extremes of hairstyle and / or colour are not permitted (if uncertain, check in advance with the Principal or Deputy Principals).

-- Smoking is strictly forbidden in the school building, the grounds and the school environs in accordance with State legislation.
+10. Smoking is strictly forbidden in the school building, the grounds and the school environs in accordance with State legislation.
 Smoking in school uniform is forbidden.
-Banned items and substances, as defined by the Board of Management, are notified to parents and students and are not allowed.

-- Pupils are expected to co-operate with all staff in keeping the school clean and tidy.
+15. Pupils are expected to cooperate with all staff in keeping the school clean and tidy.
 Dropping litter at any time is not acceptable.
 Chewing gum is not allowed.

 Please note that: